|

 Philosophy 103: Introduction to Logic meets the Logical and Analytical Thought elective for many majors.

 Several schools and divisions of the University have recently required Logic to fulfill specific course requirements.
 The curriculum changes resulted in a large number of students needing logic for graduation.
-We are now offering at least seven sections of logic each year.
+We are now offering seven sections of logic each year.
 At present, most freshman and sophomores should be able to register for the class.

 Your advisor is correct--Philosophy 103: Introduction to Logic does not meet the Humanities General elective requirement.